johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-04-reverse-engineering-azure-app-insights-transactions-url/index.md

 - `startDate` - the start date of the time range
 - `endDate` - the end date of the time range

+You can see that it takes these inputs and uses them to build up a URL made up of the four sections we identified earlier.

 The URL it generates is the URL that will open the Application Insights logs blade in the Azure portal with the time range selected.
 This code is not including any kind of search phrase, but it could easily be adjusted to cater for that.

 ## C# URL builder

 We can do the same thing in C#.
-It's a bit more verbose than the TypeScript version, but it's still pretty straightforward:
+It's a bit more verbose than the TypeScript version, but it's still pretty straightforward.
+We'll create a new file called `UrlBuilder.cs` and add the following code:

 ```cs
 using System.Collections.Generic;